Jeremy Scahill

-Jeremy Scahill (born October 18, 1974) is an American investigative journalist, writer, a founding editor of the online news publication The Intercept, and author of Blackwater: The Rise of the World's Most Powerful Mercenary Army, which won the George Polk Book Award.
-His book Dirty Wars: The World Is a Battlefield was published by Nation Books on April 23, 2013.
-On June 8, 2013, the documentary film of the same name, produced, narrated and co-written by Scahill, was released.
-It premiered at the 2013 Sundance Film Festival.
+Jeremy Scahill (born 1974) is an American activist, author, and investigative journalist.
+He is a founding editor of the online news publication The Intercept and author of Blackwater: The Rise of the World's Most Powerful Mercenary Army (2007), which won the George Polk Book Award.
+His book Dirty Wars: The World Is a Battlefield (2013) was adapted into a documentary film which premiered at the Sundance Film Festival and was nominated for the 2014 Academy Award for Best Documentary Feature.
+In July 2024, he left The Intercept and, together with Ryan Grim and Nausicaa Renner, founded Drop Site News.

 Scahill is a Fellow at the Type Media Center.
 Scahill learned journalism and started his career on the independently syndicated daily news show Democracy Now!.
-He lives in Brooklyn, New York and publishes a podcast titled Intercepted.
+He publishes a podcast titled Intercepted.

 Early life

 Scahill was born in Chicago, Illinois, and was raised in Wauwatosa, Wisconsin, a suburb of Milwaukee, by "social activist" parents, Lisa and Michael Scahill, both nurses.
 He graduated from Wauwatosa East High School in 1992.

+His father grew up on the South Side of Chicago, son of Irish immigrants in a Catholic family.
+He had planned to be a seminarian.

 Jeremy attended a few University of Wisconsin regional campuses and a local technical college before deciding that his "time would be better spent by entering the struggle for justice in this country."
 After dropping out of college, Scahill spent several years on the East Coast working in homeless shelters.
 He started his career as an unpaid intern at the nonprofit news program Democracy Now! of the Pacifica Radio network.
 While he was at Democracy Now!, Scahill learned the technical side of radio, and learned "journalism as a trade, rather than an academic study".

 Discussing the roots of his activism, Scahill said: "I think we all have to remember something that Dan Berrigan, the radical Catholic priest, said about Dorothy Day, founder of the Catholic Worker movement.
 He said she lived as though the truth were true."
 And: "Victory is relative when you listen to the powerful.
 But we have a victory in our midst, because the entire world is on our side.
 So I say that we call for an end to the death penalty in this country, and we call for an end to the collective death penalty being meted out on the rest of the world by this criminal government."

 He also worked in 2000 as a producer for Michael Moore's TV series The Awful Truth on Bravo.